B-U-K/Ducky_reverse_tcp_shell/README.md

 # Ducky_reverse_tcp_shell
-Uses the metasploit framework and the USB-RubberDucky to create a reverse- shell (without Bypass)
+Uses the metasploit framework and the USB-RubberDucky to create a reverse- shell (without bypassing any AntiMalwareScanner -> not effective)

 AttackerMachine: Kali Linux (2022.1)connected to the targets Network

-TargetMachine: Windows 10 Home, Windows Defender: realtime Monitoring off, admin privileges
+TargetMachine: Windows 10 Home, Windows Defender: realtime monitoring off, admin privileges

 1. Create a payload to be executes on the target machine.

-msfvenom:
+msfvenom: payload gnerator of the Metasploit framework

 payload: windows/meterpreter/reverse_tcp